maswadkar/python/README.md

 TIPS:
-= Paths for landingZone folder is hardcoded
+- Paths for landingZone folder is hardcoded
-= Paths for master.csv file is hardcoded.
+- Paths for master.csv file is hardcoded.
     - This was done for my comfort level.
 This can very easily be changed by sending the line argument parameters.
     - The code is ready but I do not want to push it, because it is then difficult to DEBUG and test.

 for any suggestions and comments please write me vivek@maswadkar.com
-#maswadkar